BettercareHealth/bettercare/nc/nc-1.md

 	* Once the infant has started to breathe well, the heart rate is above 100 beats per minute and the tongue is pink, the endotracheal tube can be pulled out.
 	* The laryngoscope and blade must be cleaned after use.

 A plastic intubation head model can be used to learn the method of laryngeal intubation.
-The correct ‘tip to lip’ distance of an endotracheal tube with oral intubation is approximately the infant’s weight plus 6 cm (e.g. 2.3 + 6 = 8.3 cm for a 2.3 kg infant).
+The correct ‘tip to lip’ distance of an endotracheal tube with oral intubation is approximately the infant’s weight plus 6 cm (e.g. 2.3 + 6 = 8.3&nbsp;cm for a 2.3 kg infant).

 ## Chest compressions